-The documentary is dedicated to the exploration of life and legacies of Ulugh Beg, the great 15th century astronomer who ruled Transoxania, Central Asia, from 1411-1449.
+The documentary is dedicated to exploring the life and legacies of Ulugh Beg, the great 15th century astronomer who ruled Transoxania, Central Asia, from 1411 to 1449.

-Ulugh Beg’s name can be listed among the likes of Nicolaus Copernicus, Galileo Galilei and Johannes Kepler.
+Ulugh Beg’s name can be listed alongside the likes of Nicolaus Copernicus, Galileo Galilei and Johannes Kepler.

 Raised in the court of his grandfather Tamerlane, the great medieval conqueror and founder of the Timurid empire, Ulugh Beg was educated by best scholars of that time.
-Tamerlane considered education and knowledge as key drivers of his country’s future prosperity, and therefore paid close attention to his grandson’s education, which played a decisive role in the development of Ulugh Beg’s personality as a just ruler and an outstanding scholar.
+Tamerlane regarded education and knowledge as key drivers of his country’s future prosperity, and therefore paid close attention to his grandson’s education.
+This played a decisive role in the development of Ulugh Beg’s personality as a just ruler and an outstanding scholar.

-I think Bakhodir did an excellent job of providing an insight into Ulugh Beg’s life and achievements.
-The film features interviews with leading experts and scholars from the USA, France, United Kingdom, Denmark, Russia, Uzbekistan and Netherlands.
+I think Bakhodir has made an excellent job of providing an insight into Ulugh Beg’s life and achievements.
+The film features interviews with leading experts and scholars from the USA, France, the United Kingdom, Denmark, Russia, Uzbekistan and the Netherlands.

-It is noteworthy that many of the international scholars we have spoken to stressed the important role of Ulugh Beg’s remarkable achievements and inventions in invoking their interest in our country and region as a whole.
+It is noteworthy that many of the international scholars we have spoken to stressed the important part bplayed by Ulugh Beg’s remarkable achievements and inventions in sparking their interest in our country and region as a whole.

 Starring in the film are world-renowned actors Vincent Cassel, Armand Assante and Francisco Ovalle.
 I would also like to mention here the brilliant work by our Uzbek actors Maruf Otajonov, Javakhir Zakirov and Khashim Arslanov.

 The film makers also introduced some scenes with enactments of historical events.
 A very close attention was paid to making and selecting the elaborate outfits to better reflect the spirit of that time.